The Church of Jesus Christ of Latter-day Saints: Pioneer era

-After Young's death in 1877, he was followed by other church presidents, who resisted efforts by the United States Congress to outlaw Mormon polygamous marriages.
+After Young's death in 1877, he was followed in the church presidency by John Taylor and Wilford Woodruff successively, who resisted efforts by the United States Congress to outlaw Mormon polygamous marriages.
 In 1878, the United States Supreme Court, in Reynolds v.
 United States, decreed that "religious duty" to engage in plural marriage was not a valid defense to prosecutions for violating state laws against polygamy.
 Conflict between Mormons and the U.S. government escalated to the point that, in 1890, Congress disincorporated the LDS Church and seized most of its assets.
-Soon thereafter, church president Wilford Woodruff issued a manifesto that officially suspended the performance of new polygamous marriages in the United States.
+Soon thereafter, Woodruff issued a manifesto that officially suspended the performance of new polygamous marriages in the United States.
 Relations with the United States markedly improved after 1890, such that Utah was admitted as a U.S. state in 1896.
 Relations further improved after 1904, when church president Joseph F. Smith again disavowed polygamy before the United States Congress and issued a "Second Manifesto", calling for all plural marriages in the church to cease.
 Eventually, the church adopted a policy of excommunicating its members found practicing polygamy.
 Some fundamentalist groups with relatively small memberships have broken off and continue to practice polygamy, but the Church distances itself from them.